Gone fishing…piranhas

 Galapagos – the last sanctuary

-On few travels have I not witnessed the consequences of mass tourism, where not even uninhabited or protected areas were spared of overcrowding, noise, or garbage pollution.
-My impression was that the most pristine and beautiful places on the planet only survived because distance or access restrictions kept them away from human invasion.
-Tossed in the middle of the Pacific…
+Too often on my travels I had witnessed the consequences of mass tourism, which didn’t spare even uninhabited areas or nature reserves from overcrowding, noise, or garbage pollution.
+My impression was that the most pristine and beautiful places on the planet survived only because remoteness or restrictions kept them away from widespread human invasion.
+Tossed in the middle of the…

 A late start on Kilimanjaro